Techniques To Improve Workday Productivity

 Don’t rely on just remembering things by heart.
 All your tasks should be written down.
-Many of us simply collect all the tasks by email and even send out emails with tasks.
-We did this for a long time, but working with an external To Do List, external project management software (such as Trello, which we work with) will improve your efficiency so it helps on productivity too.
+Many of us collect all the tasks by email and even send out emails with tasks.
+We did this for a long time, but working with an external To-Do List, external project management software (such as Trello, which we work with) will improve your efficiency, helping productivity.

 Once there is too much ‘in your head,’ or your email is flooded with tasks, you can not prioritize correctly, you cannot maintain focus and mobility, and you get overwhelmed and miss a few things.

 With a task management system, as employers, you can make sure what tasks are open to each person, what tasks are being handled, what tasks are waiting for a third party, and which tasks have already been addressed.

 4. Daily Summary Techniques To Improve Workday Productivity

 Like Section 2 (Standup), this technique also takes a few minutes to make sure your employees use the workday properly.

 Five to ten minutes before each end of the day, each employee can send you (or the head of staff/his section) an email with everything he has done that day.
 The email should not be a 50-line and lengthy one, but a concise email that summarizes in short points all tasks performed and tasks or comments that need your attention.

 If you apply the ‘Standup’ properly, a ‘Daily Summary’ technique is not always necessary.